yourhead/StacksAPI/plist/controls.md

 Many control types now support array types: a group of related controls.
 Control arrays share many of the same properties like `id`, `title`, and `enable`, etc. However their `default` and `subtitles` become arrays.

-To access an array value use the the property value template adding an array index.
-See the [property value](/plist/) documentation for more info.
+To access an array value use the the property's template, then adding an array index such as `%id=myValue[2]`.
+See the [Property Value template](/templates/value/) documentation for more info.

 #### Subtitles
 Most controls can now display a subtitle.
 Subtitles provide more contextual info and are especially helpful in array controls so that each control can be labeled.
 Omitting the label makes the control vertically more compact.